Calling all children, teenagers, men and women, young people or seniors: YOU have to try Italian chocolate!

-February, national chocolate month, has just ended, so here at Select Italy we’ve decided to come up with what we think are the 5 most popular and globally recognized Italian chocolates.
-Here, we offer a little taste of the world of Italian chocolate:
+Here at Select Italy, we came up with our choice of the 5 most popular and globally recognized Italian chocolates.
+Read on, we offer a little taste of the world of Italian chocolate:

-One of the most popular chocolates in Italy is Modica chocolate, made in Sicily.
+A popular and fine Italian chocolate is “cioccolato di Modica,” made in Sicily.
 The tradition of chocolate making in Sicily came about centuries ago when the natives were taught the traditional process by Spaniards, beginning by collecting cacao beans (more about their influence on Sicilian Cuisine in this post).
 The seeds were cooked by a method literally translated as “cold chocolate,” during which they are ground at 40 degrees with sugar and retain their buttery quality.
 The sugar, however, does not melt, and gives a gritty and crumbly consistency which is signature of Modica chocolate.
 At the end of the process, a variety of flavors, such as vanilla, red pepper, cinnamon, coffee, or citrus can be added and the product packaged and sold.
 Nowadays, Modicans use industrial machines to make their chocolate, found in bars or grocery stores to be eaten as a delicious solid bar or to be mixed into a hot drink!

 Reason and love are sworn enemies.